 This post may contain affiliate links.
 If you purchase something through any link, we may receive a small commission at no extra charge to you.
 Supplies used may be given to us free of charge, all projects and opinions are my own.

-If your laundry room needs some folding space like ours did, add our DIY Drop Down Laundry Table to your honey-do list today!
+If your laundry room needs a diy table for laundry day like ours did, add our DIY Drop Down Laundry Table to your honey-do list today!
 With just a few items from your local hardware store, you can have a new table for your own home in no time!

 DIY Drop Down Laundry Table

 When we moved into our house, we had two children with one on the way.
 We had a lot of plans for what we wanted to do to the house to make it our home.
 However, in just five short years, we’ve gone from three children to five!
 With our family growing, all of our house plans got put on the back burner.
 One of the plans we had was to update our downstairs laundry room/bathroom.
 It’s a nice, large space but because it’s the main bathroom that the kids use it’s been hard to keep it clean for guests too.